 The entryway is often the first part of the home someone sees, whether it’s you or a loved one returning from a long day of work or a long-awaited guest.
-It’s also one of the most challenging places to keep tidy, especially during blustery weather.
-What does anyone do with all those muddy rainboots?
+It’s also one of the most challenging places to keep tidy and organized, especially during seasons of bad weather.

 “Install a wall-mounted hook rack for your bags and coats,” Alichia says.
 “If you have enough space, place a console table with a catchall dish for keys.
 You can use a storage bench or, in smaller spaces, baskets for storing shoes.
 And don’t forget an umbrella stand!”